Rosie Huntington-Whiteley's New Beauty Brand Helps Her Manage Adult Acne

 The Rose Inc. Modern Essentials collection includes Huntington-Whiteley's everyday must-haves, including two skin-care products designed specifically to help clear and prevent adult acne.
 "I've had acne-prone skin my entire adult life, so I've been on a quest since the age of about 16 to figure out how to manage that," Huntington-Whiteley explains.
 "Over the years, I've built out my own research, but these are the two skin-care products give me the most instant results: an AHA toner and then a beautiful hydrating serum-meets-primer."

-Rose Inc. is available for pre-order now, and will exclusively be available in the US at Sephora, Sephora.com and Roseinc.com on August 27th.
+Rose Inc. will be available to shop at Roseinc.com on August 27th.